Frequently Asked Questions

 Since MECH 2 classes begin one week before the official start of Term 1 at UBC you need to make special arrangements with UBC Housing for early arrival.
 Please refer to the UBC Housing website for complete information.

 - The machining portion of MECH 220 requires personal protective equipment.
-In particular, you will need steel-toed boots, safety glasses, and coveralls when working in the shop.
-You can purchase these items at local retailers, such as Marks Work Wearhouse or most department stores.
+In particular, you will need steel-toed boots and safety glasses when working in the Machine Shop.
+Safety glasses are also required while using the Instrumentation Lab.
+You can purchase these items at local retailers, such as Marks Work Warehouse or most department stores.

 - Please ensure you have a valid email address entered on the UBC system.
 To do this, log on to the UBC Student Services Website and then select “Email Change” under the Personal Information section on the left menu.
 Some important MECH 2 broadcast messages will be sent by email so you should check your email regularly.